Linuxfabrik/lfops/roles/uptimerobot/README.md

 ## Concepts

-The role works with five concepts that map 1:1 to UptimeRobot's data model and to one Ansible module each:
+The role works with five concepts that map 1:1 to UptimeRobot's data model and to one Ansible CRUD module each (plus a parallel set of read-only `*_info` modules — see the migration section below):

 * **Monitor** (`linuxfabrik.lfops.uptimerobot_monitor`) — a single check (URL, host, heartbeat).
 Carries its own interval, timeout, HTTP method, optional auth, optional keyword search, and references to alert contacts and maintenance windows.
 * **Maintenance window** (`linuxfabrik.lfops.uptimerobot_mwindow`) — a recurring or one-off time slot in which monitors that reference it stop alerting. `daily`, `weekly`, `monthly`, or `once`.